hylandtechoutreach/webskillup/Lesson05ButtonsAndFunctions/README.md

 Present the [Functions as Objects PowerPoint](FunctionsAsObjects.pptx).
 This information may be quite advanced, so participants are welcome to tune it out if they would like.

 ## Self-Paced Work: Guided Activities & Challenges
-Introduce the self-paced work; some students may work on the [guided activities](FunctionsGuidedActivities.md), and others may work on the [challenges](FunctionsChallenges.md).
+Introduce the self-paced work; some participants may work on the [guided activities](FunctionsGuidedActivities.md), and others may work on the [challenges](FunctionsChallenges.md).

 ## Agenda